 In 2012 there were 500,000 data centres worldwide.
 Today there are over 8 million data centres worldwide.
 The Internet is the fastest growing carbon polluting industry, and it will eclipse all other industries in terms of worldwide pollution.

 What can we do to make our digital life more sustainable?

 - If you are a blogger or have a commercial website yourself, your livelihood might be depended on the internet.
 Even more so this means we have to think about sustainable internet.
 Choosing an eco-friendly web hosting is the best and only thing to do as a digital worker.
-From personal experience, I can highly recommend Greengeeks.
-This is the hosting company I use myself.
+I can highly recommend Greengeeks.
 They are reliable and have a great and quick costumer service.
 But best of all, they offset carbon footprint by 300% !
 So, every amperage they pull from the grid, they invest 3x into renewable energy.
-Web hosting does not get greener than with Greengeeks. [*affiliate link, which I only recommend being a very happy costumer myself]
+Web hosting does not get greener than with Greengeeks. [*affiliate link]

 - Use Green cloud storage.
 Some cloud providers just simply put more focus towards sustainability then others.
 Before signing up with a cloud storage provider, check out their energy efficiency, and if they have a green business plan.
 I personally do not use cloud storage but have heard good and promising news from google drive cloud storage.

 - Think twice before streaming for fun or just for background noise.
 Streaming video and audio are the biggest drivers of explosive data growth.
 Netflix and YouTube combined represent more then 50% of internet traffic during peak times in N-America.
 Make sure you use it sparsely, and not while you are 'having a nap' on the sofa.